-Little Learner (Childcare) Coordinator (6): The Little Learner Coordinator will develop lesson plans/activities that utilize the classical approach for preschool-age children.
+Little Learners (Childcare) Coordinator (6): The Little Learner Coordinator will develop lesson plans/activities that utilize the classical approach for preschool-age children.
 The LL Coordinator agrees to submit lesson plans for the entire block at least one week prior to the block start date.
-The Coordinator is asked to adhere to the budget allowance and submit receipts for reimbursement of materials in Week 6 of each block.
+The Coordinator is asked to adhere to the budget allowance and submit receipts for reimbursement of materials in Week 4 of each block.
 With leadership assistance, the LL Coordinator will interview childcare worker applicants, hire workers, and conduct a summer training session.
-The LL Coordinator will create and distribute a balanced schedule each block for all childcare workers, including parents who serve in childcare.
+The LL Coordinator will serve alongside the childcare worker(s) in the first and last hour of the day and on an as-needed basis during the day.
 The Coordinator will conduct regular classroom visits and provide ongoing training to the LL workers as needed.
-Regular parent communication should also be a priority.
-Leadership Support Person: Leadership Board.
+Regular parent communication is the priority of the LL Coordinator.

-Song School Latin 2
+Song School Latin 1

 Latin for Children A

-Upper-Grammar Science, Human Anatomy
+Upper-Grammar Science- Biology: Anatomy

 Leadership Board Positions

-Director (3): The Surprise Scholé Academy Director is responsible for general oversight of the SSA Board.
-The BC is responsible for family registration, class scheduling, website development, acts as the church liaison and oversees building use.
-The Director organizes, plans, schedules and creates meeting agenda items for no fewer than 5 leadership board meetings during the academic year and 1 or more meetings during the summer break.
-The Director will support the following roles: PG and LG Teachers, Learning Symposium Coordinators, Memory Work Leader.
+Board Chair (3): The Surprise Scholé Academy Board Chair (BC) is responsible for general oversight of the SSA Board.
+The BC is responsible for family registration/applications via the SSA website, class scheduling, website development, acts as the church liaison and oversees building use.
+The Chair organizes, plans, schedules for no fewer than 5 operational leadership board meetings during the academic year, 1 or more meetings during the summer break, and at least one strategy planning meeting each academic year.
+The BC will support the following roles: PG and LG Teachers, Memory Work Leader, Little Learners Coordinator

-Co-Director: Melana Salsbury
+Vice-Chair: Melana Salsbury